yingtao450/TuyaOpen/README.md

 ### Step2.
 Select the project to be compiled

-1. Compile Example
+- Method 1: Compile Example

 To select the example to be compiled, use the `tos set_example` command to choose based on the platform.
 The `examples` directory will be modified to match the selected platform's example.

 For more information about examples, click [Example Project](#example).

-2. Compile App
+- Method 2: Compile App

 Select the app to be compiled, such as [apps/tuya_cloud/switch_demo](https://github.com/tuya/TuyaOpen/tree/master/apps/tuya_cloud/switch_demo), and switch to the corresponding directory.